 - Declare a major.

 - Enhance career and leadership skills.

-- Get involved in internships, volunteer work
+- Get involved in internships, volunteer work and study abroad programs.

 - Launch steps toward post-graduation goals.

-- Finalize your résumé.
+- Finalize a resume.

 - Start interviewing for a job or completing plans for graduate school.